john-cd/rust_howto/bk/src/categories/development-tools_profiling/memory_usage_analysis.md

 Tracing (for understanding allocation patterns):

-`tracing`: While not a direct memory profiler, tracing can help you understand the flow of your program and identify areas where excessive allocations might be occurring.
+`tracing`: While not a direct memory profiler, [tracing][p-tracing] can help you understand the flow of your program and identify areas where excessive allocations might be occurring.

 ## Heap Inspection Tools